 Worm’s Way is historically significant in the hydroponics industry and is where Goldleaf Hydroponics

 sprouted its roots.
-Worm’s Way was founded in 1985 in Bloomington, Indiana.
+Worm’s Way was founded in 1985 in Bloomington, Indiana, where Goldleaf is still based out of.
 It was the biggest and

 first retailer to offer a national catalog of hydroponic growing equipment in a time when growing